Uncover the Journey of Dr. Thomas H. Mills

 Promoted to Acting Chief of Chaplains at VAIHCS 9/09.

-Received the VA “Secretary’s Award for Excellence” for 2009 – 8/10
+Received the VA “Secretary’s Award for Excellence in Chaplaincy” in the Staff Chaplain category for 2009 – 8/10

 Selected as Chairman of Certification for the National Association of Veterans Affairs Chaplains (NAVAC).
 9/09